Jon Arryn was dead and King Robert rode to Winterfell.

 "Ned!"
 Antony called out, swinging out of his saddle gracefully.
 He took a moment to adjust the short jacket he wore before striding forward, looking about courtyard with a smirk on his face.
 As he strolled forward he moved his head and his hands about, as if he were afraid to stop moving lest he turn to stone.
 "You know, I always tell myself that I remember every detail of Winterfell but when I get here I find that my memory is completely faulty.
 Guess there are some things that can't be remembered and can only be experienced."

-Arya was surprised by the way Antony spoke; it was the slow, careful way her father conversed, like he was weighing each word to ensure he did not waste a single letter.
+Arya was surprised by the way Antony spoke; it wasn't the slow, careful way her father conversed, like he was weighing each word to ensure he did not waste a single letter.
 Lord Antony's speech was fast and energenic, words falling off his tongue at a pace that made it hard for one to follow a conversation if they weren't dedicating all their attention upon Antony.

 The Lord of Iron Pointe shook Ned's hand and turned to Catelyn.
 "I see you're still with this gloomy grump.
 I'd have thought you'd have run off to Riverrun by now.
 I kid, I kid, good to see you, Cat."
 Antony kissed Catelyn's hand, ignoring the frown that graced the Lady of Winterfell's features.